athenahealth/apiserver-athenaFlex/README.md

   contact: centricity.partner@ge.com

 GE Customer Support will also be able to provide, via responses to API support forum posts:
-•Information about where to access GE FHIR documentation
+- Information about where to access GE FHIR documentation

-•General information about the content available on the GE FHIR API site
+- General information about the content available on the GE FHIR API site

-•General information about the content of the GE FHIR Resource & Authorization.PDF guide
+- General information about the content of the GE FHIR Resource & Authorization.PDF guide

-•General information about the registration, SSO signup and access token processes
+- General information about the registration, SSO signup and access token processes

-•General information about the Centricity Partner Program
+- General information about the Centricity Partner Program

-•General information about paid Services Offerings related to the GE FHIR API’s
+- General information about paid Services Offerings related to the GE FHIR API’s

 GE Customer Support is not able to provide support for:
-•Code level questions- technical, syntax, API resource technical details
+- Code level questions- technical, syntax, API resource technical details

-•Code reviews
+- Code reviews

-•Postman or other dev environment related issues
+- Postman or other dev environment related issues

-•Azure application, configuration or technical questions
+- Azure application, configuration or technical questions